Christmas (Christ Mass) originally referred to the Catholic Mass celebrated at midnight on December 24 in honor of Christ’s birth.

 God always wants to make Himself known to His people, but when Moses asked to see God, God replied, “You cannot see me and live”.

-If the Father became man instead of the Son, He would have acted exactly like Jesus acted.
+If the Father became man instead of the Son, He would have acted exactly as Jesus acted.

 Fourth, God is humble.